Using Miniature Hinges

 You can apply your hinges on the interior or the exterior of your door.
 It is vital that you make a decision, first, on which way you want your door to swing open.
 Do you want it to swing inwards, towards the interior of the dollhouse/room or outwards, towards the exterior of the dollhouse/room.

-If your hinging an interior door and the room is small, you might want to have the door swing outwards in order to conserve room space.
+If you’re hinging an interior door and the room is small, you might want to have the door swing outwards in order to conserve room space.
 This can be seen in the photo below, showing the infamously small bathroom of the Willowcrest Dollhouse.
 I made the door to swing outwards or it would interfere with the bathroom furniture.

 It seems like a trivial decision but when dealing with exterior doors, this decision becomes vital.
 In fact, the entire procedure of hinging the door will be affected by this simple choice.
 The reason is because most exterior door trim is made up of many layers and these layers can interfere with the placement of hinges and movement of the door.
 So, if you want your exterior door to swing outwards, you will have to modify your exterior trim.
-You can avoid this issue all together by always hinging your door to the interior trim, which does not consist of layers.
+You can avoid this issue altogether by always hinging your door to the interior trim, which does not consist of layers.
 This will cause for your door to always open inwards by default.

 I decided, I wanted the Beacon Hill Dollhouse exterior door, to open outwards.
 I like for the miniature hinges to be visible from the exterior of the dollhouse but I also did not want the open door to block the view of the staircase.
 The problem is that the exterior, top trim does not sit close enough to the door, for the hinges to be inserted properly.
 For this reason, the exterior trim had to be modified.
 I had to cut the sides off of the top trim, hinge the doors to each cut side and then reassemble the trim while installed to the dollhouse.
 I then had to use extra trim to hide the side gaps, circled below, and spackle to fill in the joined, cut areas below the half circle.

-Other Types Of Hinges
+Other Types of Hinges

 Another hinge method is pin hinging.
 This is when you insert one end of a pin into the bottom, edge corner of a door and the other end into the dollhouse floor, creating a moving door.
 You have to do the same thing for the top of the door, inserting one end of the pin into the door and the other into the dollhouse ceiling.